The factory doesn't need

 01 APPROACH

-Control and execution both sit inside the provider's perimeter.
+Control and execution stay inside the provider's perimeter.

 02 APPROACH